andrewjarkwahwong/dft-electrocatalysis-Janik/Barrier_Calculator_2023/README_Barriers_Calc.md

 Here is a sample plot of the free energy change w.r.t the applied potential.
 ![image info](Images/compartmentalize.png)

-The x axis is now plotted versus U-U$_{pzc}$ to quantifies these potential-dependent complexities.
+The x axis is now plotted versus U-Upzc to quantifies these potential-dependent complexities.

 ### Total potential-dependent EDL effects